logicalparadox/electron/docs/data/index.md

 argv.param('o', 'out');      // 'saved.min.js'
 ```

-Recommend reading the "Argument Parsing" section of this documentation
+Recommend reading the "Argument Parsing Utility" section of this documentation
 to learn about the methodologies and specifics of each of the helpers.

 #### Your First Program